Guide to Work, Study, Travel and Living Abroad

 Hut of the Wanderer

-The rain in Kyoto is lightly falling, troubling the thin Kamo river and wrinkling the goldfish pond into circles at the Garden of the Imperial Palace.
-Outside city center, however, it is only a mist, its presence not seen any more so much as sensed by the beads always forming on your hair, your exposed neck, the knuckles of your hands.
+The rain in Kyoto is lightly falling, troubling the thin Kamo River and wrinkling the goldfish pond into circles at the Garden of the Imperial Palace.
+Outside the city center, however, it is only a mist; its presence is not seen anymore, as sensed by the beads constantly forming on your hair, your exposed neck, and the knuckles of your hands.
 It is as if the rainy season understands its role in the cultural aesthetic here: these are the soft gray washes one sees in calligraphy paintings, weather designed for temples and shrines, of which Kyoto boasts literally hundreds.
-There is everything here from the imposing, block-long Buddhist prayer hall fronting the train station where we arrived after lading at Narita International to the modest, ATM-sized altar I discovered one night behind an eel market, at which you could petition the Shinto gods for painless childbirth.
+There is everything here, from the imposing, block-long Buddhist prayer hall fronting the train station where we arrived after landing at Narita International to the modest, ATM-sized altar I discovered one night behind an eel market, at which you could petition the Shinto gods for painless childbirth.

 It is our third week in Japan.
-At my wife’s suggestion we have opted to spend our last days at a ryokan, a traditional inn, choosing to brave the language and cultural barriers rather than disappear inside another western-style hotel.
-In the Three Sisters Annex we sit cross-legged on tatami for meals: fist-sized wooden bowls of miso, seaweed in dried strips like exquisite paper, boxes you twist or untie or unhinge to reveal their culinary secrets.
-Each morning these are different.
-There is fish meat nestled in its pin-like bones, cubes of cold tofu, octopus legs.
-To our amazement the ryokan owner speaks passable English.
+At my wife’s suggestion, we spent our last days at a ryokan, a traditional inn, choosing to brave the language and cultural barriers rather than disappear inside another Western-style hotel.
+In the Three Sisters Annex, we sit cross-legged on tatami for meals: fist-sized wooden bowls of miso, seaweed in dried strips like exquisite paper, boxes you twist or untie or unhinge to reveal their culinary secrets.
+Each morning, these are different.
+Fish meat is nestled in its pin-like bones, cubes of cold tofu, and octopus legs.
+To our amazement, the ryokan owner speaks passable English.
 She has relatives living in California: do I know Berkeley?

-When after twenty minutes of simple conversation I happen to express my love of Matsuo Basho, the seventeenth century Zen monk and haiku poet, she rises and invites me into her office, a surprising breach of etiquette.
-There is something she wants to share: adjusting the small lamp she begins drawing on the back of a train schedule with a felt-tip marker whose end is running dry.
+When, after twenty minutes of simple conversation, I express my love of Matsuo Basho, the seventeenth-century Zen monk and haiku poet, our host rises and invites me into her office, a surprising breach of etiquette.
+There is something she wants to share: adjusting the small lamp, she begins drawing on the back of a train schedule with a felt-tip marker whose end is running dry.

 Here.
 Tell the driver Shisen-Do.
 Walk from there.
 Basho’s hut.

 I cannot believe my fortune.
-Basho, the mendicant diarist, a man who spent much of his life searching for good places from which to watch the moon rise, is not generally associated with Kyoto.
-Though born near there, in his early twenties he moved to Edo, what we now call Tokyo, famously dwelling in a small hut outside the city.
-When wanderlust moved his soul he went more or less randomly about, as he describes in his Record of a Weather-Exposed Skeleton, relying on temples, other poets, and nature itself to give him lodging.
-Later he went quite intentionally into unexplored country, as he tells in The Narrow Road to the Deep North.
-I had known before flying to Japan that one might find evidence of him in Tokyo, but decided in the end to avoid that city altogether as hopelessly urban.
-Even Kyoto itself is flooded with concrete, the one-time capital a strange melee of Shogun-era castles flanked by gambling pachinas and sushi counters.
-Surrounding it all, though, untouched, sit the pine forest hills out of which the earliest Zen masters came, bearing the dharma.
+Basho, the mendicant diarist who spent much of his life searching for good places to watch the moon rise, is not generally associated with Kyoto.
+Though born near there, in his early twenties, he moved to Edo, what we now call Tokyo, famously dwelling in a small hut outside the city.
+When wanderlust moved his soul, Basho went more or less randomly about it, as the poet describes in his Record of a Weather-Exposed Skeleton, relying on temples, other poets, and nature to give him lodging.
+Later, he went quite intentionally into unexplored country, as he tells in The Narrow Road to the Deep North.
+I had known before flying to Japan that one might find evidence of him in Tokyo.
+Still, I decided to avoid that city altogether as it was hopelessly urban.
+Even Kyoto is flooded with concrete, the one-time capital a strange melee of Shogun-era castles flanked by gambling pachinkos and sushi counters.
+Surrounding it all, though untouched, sit the pine forest hills out of which the earliest Zen masters came, bearing the dharma.

-I listen intently to our hostess’ description of the place.
-If I understand her correctly, she seems to be telling me that not many people know it is there; even the locals rarely visit.
-Probably the taxi driver won’t recognize the name, so I will need to visit Shisen-Do—the “poet’s garden”—and then follow her instructions on foot.
+I listen intently to our hostess’s description of the place.
+If I understand her correctly, she seems to tell me that not many people know it is there; even the locals rarely visit.
+The taxi driver probably won’t recognize the name, so I will need to visit Shisen-Do — the “poet’s garden” — and follow her instructions on foot.

 Shisen-Do is a delight in itself.
-Constructed by a samurai returned from the wars, its central building honors the great poets of Japan and China’s past.
-There is one room—frightfully low-ceilinged, so that a knot of women titters happily at my American difficulty— whose four walls display a series of excellent portraits, each about the size of a dinner plate.
-In vain I search the faces for those poets whose work, even in translation, has meant much to me: Shiki, Issa, the radical Ikkyu.
+Constructed by a samurai who returned from the wars, its central building honors the great poets of Japan and China’s past.
+There is one room — frightfully low-ceilinged so that a knot of women titters happily at my American difficulty — whose four walls display a series of excellent portraits, each about the size of a dinner plate.
+In vain, I search the faces of those poets whose work, even in translation, has meant much to me: Shiki, Issa, the radical Ikkyu.
 But the paintings are without legends.
-Like Whitman and Dickinson, these faces were so well known to their countrymen no inscriptions were required.
+Like Whitman and Dickinson, these faces were so well known to their fellow citizens no inscriptions were required.

-In the back room my wife and I sit before a meticulously kept rock garden.
-Meditating in Japan can be, for a Westerner, a disorienting experience: I find myself feeling like a liar, critical of those around me, as if they were posers for whom Buddhism is merely a fashion.
+My wife and I sit in the back room before a meticulously kept rock garden.
+Meditating in Japan can be, for a Westerner, a disorienting experience: I find myself feeling like a liar, critical of those around me as if they were posers for whom Buddhism is merely a fashion.
 But the tradition is indigenous here, the expression of centuries of practice.
 And the calming effects are legitimate.
-Every few minutes one hears the tok-tok of a home-made device that keeps away deer.
-It is made of a rope hinge and two bamboo sticks, one of which fills slowly at a waterfall and, when overfull, tips downward to clack off the resonator.
-I am amazed at the lack of toxicity in this design, and more so at the quietude of the crowd.
+Every few minutes, one hears the tok-tok of a homemade device that keeps deer away.
+It is made of a rope hinge and two bamboo sticks, one filling slowly at a waterfall and, when overfull, tips downward to clack off the resonator.
+I am amazed at the lack of toxicity in this design and more so at the tranquility of the crowd.
 They come from around town to sit with the poets, doing zazen or, more often, simply watching this motionless garden as if it were alive.
-Which, when I observe closely enough, it is.
+When I observe the garden closely enough, it is.

-As we begin our difficult walk through the back streets the mist that had all but dissipated grows thicker once more.
-In the distance we can see the city, its one concrete spire breaking the skyline like a strange exclamation.
+As we begin our challenging walk through the back streets, the mist that had all but dissipated grows thicker once more.
+In the distance, we can see the city; one concrete spire breaks the skyline like a strange exclamation.
 Several trips around houses with their individualized rice paddies set into tiny, circumscribed yards bring us back to where we began; we are lost and, without any useful Japanese, unable to navigate.
 The map, water-stained now like tears, is ambiguous.
-Eventually we make for the only open building.
+Eventually, we make for the only open building.

 This temple is vermilion because it is Shin, one of the most popular sects of Buddhism.
 I have been told since landing that Shin himself is like Jesus.
 You pray to him for what you want, and he guides you to the Pure Land.
 Zen, by comparison, does not have any leaders.
 You find it yourself.

 The monk who comes to the door has an eloquent face, dark almost to brownness, made gentle by wrinkles.
-He is dressed in a saffron robe and removes carefully his sandals before making his way along the altar’s edge where a small fire burns.
-Overhead hangs the pan-shaped gong one sees in Shinto as well as Buddhist structures, struck to waken the slumbering gods before prayer.
+He is dressed in a saffron robe and carefully removes his sandals before making his way along the altar’s edge, where a small fire burns.
+Overhead hangs the pan-shaped gong one sees in Shinto and Buddhist structures, struck to awaken the slumbering gods before prayer.

-Basho, I try again, and the name itself falls short of my intention.
-I want to say so many things to this man, with the soft devotion of his spiritual life, anachronistic in his own country and almost mythical in mine.
+"Basho," I try again, and the name falls short of my intention.
+I want to say many things to this man, including the soft devotion to his spiritual life, which is anachronistic in his own country and almost mythical in mine.
 I want to express to him how much Basho means to me, how his haiku saw me through the painful end of one relationship and, later, a hospital visit in which I was only able to calm my hurt body with the stillness of his visions:

 winter: